jamesamiller/macOS-Sierra-Setup/README.md

 # macOS 10.12 Sierra Setup

 These instructions are for configuring a new install of macOS 10.12 Sierra, based on my research, teaching, scientific computing, and personal needs.
 My starting point was the macOS setup by [Kevin Elliott](https://gist.github.com/kevinelliott/7a152c556a83b322e0a8cd2df128235c), but I've drawn heavily upon a few other repositories, such as [dev-setup](https://github.com/donnemartin/dev-setup) and the famous [dotfiles](https://github.com/mathiasbynens/dotfiles) of Mathias Bynens.
-Also, [awesome-osx-command-line](https://github.com/herrbischoff/awesome-osx-command-line) has an extensive list of macOS shell commands that could be incorporated into a setup or aliased in a dot file.
+Also, [awesome-osx-command-line](https://github.com/herrbischoff/awesome-osx-command-line) has an extensive list of macOS shell commands that could be incorporated into a setup or aliased in a dotfile.

-You can modify these scripts to suit yourself.
-If you find it useful, please leave a comment and/or tell others about it.
+You can clone or fork this repository and modify the accompanying scripts to suit yourself.
+If you find it useful, please let me know and tell others about it.

+## Before Beginning

+Have available

+- iCloud password
+- Mac App Store account and password (if different, which mine is)

 ## Basic macOS Preferences